CoreumFoundation/coreumbridge-xrpl/README.md

 coreumbridge-xrpl-relayer migrate-contract $NEW_CODE_ID --key-name owner
 ```

-Only owner(admin) is authorized to call that command.
+Only admin is authorized to call that command.